jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 The Metropolitan Region is composed of Santiago Province and other provinces just outside it.
 Santiago Province itself is composed of central Santiago (the location of the La Moneda Palace and what first comes to mind when people think of _the_ capital of Chile) and other communes.
 As expected, the Metropolitan Region is the most populous Chilean region.

 _Una calle Salvador Allende_ lamentably notes that while a lot of capitals in the world have avenues and streets named after Salvador Allende, in central Santiago there is neither an avenue nor a street named after him.
 Instead, there is only a very short and obscure residential alley named Pasaje Allende (note the lack of "Salvador" as evidenced by the alley name signs) [[ID 4](http://www.abacq.org/calle/index.php?2012/12/04/596-santiago-chile)].
-Someone suggested that those looking for an actual Salvador Allende street that is long enough to be called such are better off going to San Joaquín [[ID 41](https://goo.gl/maps/gBHuVxzs3kVYmQf18)], one of the communes of Santiago Province.
+Someone suggested that those looking for an actual Salvador Allende street that is long enough to be called such are better off going to San Joaquín [[ID 41](https://goo.gl/maps/gBHuVxzs3kVYmQf18)], a commune outside central Santiago.

 There aren't a lot of memorials to Allende in central Santiago—in fact, most if not all of them are already enumerated in this investigation.
 However, it is still interesting to note that of the 29 memorials to Allende in the Metropolitan Region, 23 are found in Santiago Province.